ahendricks1/CS61_Handbook/linked_list.md

 A linked list supports the following operations:

-* .search(item): searches for the item in the list and returns a boolean, O(n), since search starts at the head of the list, and linked lists are unordered, the requested item may be at any index, thus the search must go through the whole list.
+* Access/Search: Traverses through linked list till it reaches the value/Searches for the item in the list and returns a boolean, O(n), Since search starts at the head of the list, and linked lists are not contiguous in memory, therefore we may need to traverse through the whole list before reaching the requested element
-* .insert(pos, item): returns the position of an item, O(n), like the search function, to insert at a specific position we must traverse until we reach that position, because it is an unordered list, it could take O(n) to reach that point.
+* Insertion/Deletion: Inserts a new node into the list/Removes a node from the list, O(1), Like the search function, to insert/delete at a specific index we must first traverse the list O(n) until we reach the index, but then inserting the node requires only constant time steps to maneuver the nodes around so we don't lose the tail.
+With deletion the same process of searching must be taken, and deletion requires the reverse steps as insertion to maintain the linked list but still occurs in O(1) time.

 # Use Cases

-A  doubly linked list is useful when you want to be able to traverse both forward and back because each node knows what is in front and behind it.
+A  doubly linked list is useful when you aren't worried about being contiguous with your list and want O(1) insertion and deletion.

-It is not as good as list if you want to be able to access an item in constant time, and insert onto the end faster, although slower anywhere else.
+It is not as good an AVL tree if you wish to access/search through a large collection of data faster than O(n).

 # Example

 ```
-'''
-Node
-'''
-class Node:
-    def __init__(self, initdata):
-        self.data = initdata
-        self.next = None
-        self.last = None

-    def get_data(self):
-        return self.data

-    def get_next(self):
-        return self.next

-    def set_data(self, newdata):
-        self.data = newdata

-    def set_next(self, newnext):
-        self.next = newnext
+list = unordered_list()
+list.append(5)
+list.append(1)
+list.remove(1)
+list.search(1)
 ```

 (c) 2018 AUSTIN HENDRICKS.
 All rights reserved.